-We have incurred significant losses since our inception, including net losses of \$16.4 million, \$23.6 million, \$25.5 million and \$6.6 million in 2005, 2006, 2007 and the three months ended March 29, 2008.
-As of March 29, 2008, we had an accumulated deficit of \$140.4 million.
+We have incurred significant losses since our inception, including net losses of \$16.4 million, \$23.6 million, \$25.5 million and \$15.3 million in 2005, 2006, 2007 and the six months ended June 28, 2008.
+As of June 28, 2008, we had an accumulated deficit of \$149.1 million.
 We sell our IFC systems around the world.
-For 2007 and the three months ended March 29, 2008, customers in North America accounted for approximately 48% and 51% of our total revenue while European customers accounted for 10% and 11% and Asian customers accounted for 37% and 31%.
-We distribute our systems through our direct field sales and support organizations located in North America, Europe and Asia and through distributors or sales agents in several European countries.
+For 2007 and the six months ended June 28, 2008, customers in North America accounted for approximately 48% and 46% of our total revenue, European customers accounted for 10% and 17% and Asia-Pacific customers accounted for 42% and 37%.
+We distribute our systems through our direct field sales and support organizations located in North America, Europe and Asia-Pacific and through distributors or sales agents in several European and Asia-Pacific countries.
 Our manufacturing operations are located in Singapore and South San Francisco.
-Our facility in Singapore fabricates all of our IFCs for commercial sale and some IFCs for our own research and development purposes and assembles certain elements of our BioMark and Topaz instrumentation.
-Our South San Francisco facility also assembles certain elements of our BioMark and Topaz instrumentation and fabricates IFCs for our own research and development purposes.
+Our facility in Singapore fabricates all of our IFCs for commercial sale and some IFCs for our own research and development purposes and assembles certain elements of our BioMark and Topaz instrumentation and fabricates IFCs for our own research and development purposes.

-Since 2002, we have received significant revenue from research and development agreements and government grants.
-The most significant of these arrangements have been with entities associated with the government of Singapore that have helped support our establishment of manufacturing facilities in Singapore and our research and development activities there.
-Our grant agreements with the Singapore Economic Development Board, or EDB, provide that we are eligible to receive reimbursement from EDB for a portion of the expenses we incur in Singapore during the term of such agreements, including expenses relating to our local employees, equipment purchases, materials and software, professional service fees and costs.
-We submit reimbursement requests for qualifying expenditures on a quarterly basis.
-Reimbursement requests are subject to review by EDB.
-Our continued eligibility for such reimbursements is subject to our meeting targets for increasing levels of research, development and manufacturing activity in Singapore, including the use of local service providers, the hiring of personnel in Singapore, the incurrence of research and development expenses in Singapore, our receipt of new equity investment and our achievement of agreed-upon targets relating to new product development or completion of specific manufacturing process objectives.
-Together these agreements provide for funding eligibility through 2011, subject to our compliance with the requirements of the agreements.
-In addition, we have entered into collaboration and license arrangements with other parties that generally provide us with up-front and periodic milestone fees or fees based on agreed-upon rates for time incurred by our research staff.
+Since 2002, we have received significant revenue from government grants.
+Our most significant grant relationship has been with the Singapore Economic Development Board, or EDB.
+The EDB, an agency of the Government of Singapore, promotes research, development and manufacturing activities in Singapore and associated employment of Singapore nationals by providing incentive grants to companies willing to conduct operations in Singapore and satisfy the requirements of EDB's government programs.
+Under our agreements with EDB, we are eligible to receive incentive grant payments from EDB, provided we satisfy agreed upon targets for increasing levels of research, development and manufacturing activity in Singapore, including the use of local service providers, the hiring of personnel in Singapore, local spending in Singapore, our receipt of new equity investment, and our achievement of agreed upon targets relating to new product development or completion of specific manufacturing process objectives.
+If we satisfy the grant conditions, we receive incentive grant payments equal to a portion of the qualifying expenses we incur in Singapore, relating to salaries, overhead, outsourcing and subcontracting expenses, operating expenses and royalties paid.
+Expenses not qualifying for the incentive grant program include raw materials purchases.
+We submit requests to EDB for incentive grant payments on a quarterly basis, and these requests are subject to EDB's review and our satisfaction of the grant conditions.
+Together these agreements provide for incentive funding eligibility through 2011, subject to our compliance with the requirements of these agreements.

+In addition, we have entered into collaboration and license agreements with other parties that generally provide us with up-front and periodic milestone fees or fees based on agreed upon rates for time incurred by our research staff.